 Metacoceras Temporal Range

 The genus is found from around the mid-Pennsylvanian Carboniferous through nearly the entirety of the Permian.
 The Permian / Triassic (P-T) mass extinction event wiped it and 96 percent of all marine species from planet Earth.
-This was a time where Pangaea was in a very solid form.
+This was a time when Pangaea was in a very solid form.
 Parks Township, if laid upon this map would be nearly deeply embedded within the shorelines of the Panthalassic Ocean.
 This ocean was a super-ocean that surrounded Pangaea.
 Local specimens that we collect today were long expired and locked in limestone.
 The genus persisted in the seas until the extinction event.